misterorion/misterorion.com/content/posts/lambda-invalidate.md

 I wanted a function I could use with other distributions, so we tell Lambda to look for a query string parameter `dist` corresponding to a CloudFront distribution ID.

 We invalidate all paths in the site with `/*`.
 This is fine for small sites.
-If your needs are more complex, you can use a Python dictionary with multiple paths.
+If your needs are more complex, you can use a Python list with multiple paths.
 CloudFront also needs a unique `CallerReference` so we just use the current time.

 Finally, we send a JSON response back to the ALB with a 200 HTTP response code.
 Netlify requires webhooks to return a HTTP response code (other than 4xx or 5xx), otherwise the webhook is disabled.